League Against Usury: Later echoes

+In late 1944, Aristică Magherescu had set up a new group called League Against Usury, which had as its twin organization the Ploughmen and Labor Party.
+On November 30, these were voluntarily absorbed by Groza's FP, which, upon reestablishment, had formed a tight alliance with the communists.
+Magherescu was made the Front's regional secretary, and in April 1945 hosted the Agriculture Minister, Romulus Zăroni, at his house in Drăgoieni.
+At a party rally in September 1945, he declared that the FP was a spiritual successor to the LCC, and celebrated the extensive land reform, enacted by the communists, as a fulfillment of peasant demands.
+During the final years of the pre-communist interlude, Magherescu himself became more right-wing.
+In 1947, he was listed as belonging to Argetoianu's National Union for Work and Reconstruction, becoming chairman of its Gorj chapter in August.

 During the early stages of communism, the LCC continued to be regarded as an opportunistic movement, and was characterized as such in a 1961 essay by party historian Titu Georgescu.
 Other stances were taken up later in the 1960s by researchers such as Gheorghe Ioniță, who reclaimed the League as one of the "democratic organizations created, steered, and influenced by the [communist party]".
 Authors C. and F. Dumitrescu reached a similar conclusion, namely that the PCdR had had a "tight connection" with the League.
 In 1975, researcher Amuliu Cheța similarly placed the LCC among the "progressive mass organizations led or influenced by the communists".
 In a 1989 article discussing the peasantry as a revolutionary force, Ion Popescu-Puțuri listed the LCC, alongside the Ploughmen's Front and the Socialist Peasants' Party, as one of the communist party's "legal mass organizations".